fizzle77/JAFDTC/doc/README.md

 - `Saved Games\DCS\Scripts`
 - `Saved Games\DCS.openbeta\Scripts`

 depending which versions of DCS are installed on your system.

+> As of the 2.9.2.49940 release, the OpenBeta and Stable versions of DCS are the same though
+> the folder names may still reflect the pre-2.9.2.49940 split between stable and open beta.

 Within these areas, JAFDTC makes three changes,

 - Adds scripts in the `Scripts\JAFDTC` folder to enable integration with supported airframes
 - Adds `JAFDTCStatusMsgHook.lua` and `JAFDTCWyptCaptureHook.lua` script to the `Scripts\Hooks`